Should you comment on the work of other home stagers?

-Here’s a business dilemma that you may run into whether you’re a home stager in a small town or a large city.
-You’ve been staging homes for awhile and you know that there’s another stager serving your market area.
-You are certain that your track record is better because you’ve been recommended by agents who have told you that the other stager doesn’t seem to help homes sell any faster at all.
+You are certain that your track record is better because you’ve been recommended by real estate agents who have told you that the other stager doesn’t help homes sell any faster at all.

-You’re at a networking luncheon talking to a woman about real estate and she mentions she’s going to put her million-dollar home on the market very soon.
-She tells you she’s planning on having her home staged and she’s already had a discussion with your competitor.
-She asks you if you’re familiar with her and her work.
+You’re at a networking luncheon talking to a woman about real estate.
+She mentions she’s going to put her million-dollar home on the market very soon.

 Please share your thoughts by leaving a comment.
 I’ll add a post in the coming weeks with my own thoughts but first I want to get a lively discussion going!